 The disturbing death of Helen Fiona Torbet in the Scottish Highlands

-She was staying in Inverinate, a small village on the north shore of Loch Duich.
-Located in Kyle of Lochalsh in the Western Highlands of Scotland near Kintail, this had been her sixth stay in a small Bed & Breakfast called the Grianan Guest House, which she used as a base during her trips into the Scottish hills.
+This had been Fiona’s sixth stay in a small Bed and breakfast called the Grianan Guest House, which she used as a base during her trips into the Scottish hills.

 Her husband, who had been away on a sailing trip, reported her missing when she failed to return from her holiday.
 She was presumed lost on one of her many hiking trips or was alleged to have disappeared with a mysterious man.

-Nine months later, Fiona’s body was found within the grounds of the B&B, and the cause of her death shocked the inhabitants of the area.
-It is one of Scotland’s most disturbing murders.
+Nine months later, Fiona’s body was found within the grounds of the B&B, and the cause of her death shocked the inhabitants of Loch Duich, and it remains one of Scotland’s most infamous murders.

 Who was Helen Fiona Torbet?

 Fiona went on many solo walking trips to the Scottish hills without her husband.
-She wrote articles for magazines like “The Great Outdoors” and she kept a detailed diary of all the climbs she made and what she saw.
-She even made corrections to Ordnance Survey (OS) maps of the areas she walked to notify them of errors she had found whilst covering the ground.
+She wrote articles for magazines like “The Great Outdoors” and kept a detailed diary of all the climbs she made and what she saw.
+She even corrected Ordnance Survey (OS) maps of the areas she walked to notify them of errors she had found while covering the ground.

 The classification of Scottish hills and mountains